osHamad/osHamad/README.md

 ### hello there! 👋

-My name is Osama Hamad, a high school student who is passionate about computer science and programming.
+My name is Osama Hamad, a Second-year Computer Science student.
 I like to work on whatever projects I think are fun or potentially benefitial to me or others.
 My main interests are machine learning and back-end web development

+- 🔭 I’m currently working on a website to search for university courses by student ratings
-- 🌱 I’m currently learning how to develop client interfaces with React.
+- 🌱 I’m currently learning how more about embedded programming and C/C++
 - 👯 I hope to contribute more to open source projects.

 <!--